-In particular, observing the X-ray radiation of magnetars can help us to understand the following questions: (1) X-ray energy origination of magnetars, (2) whether the magnetic field of NS can exceed the classic value, (3) the magnetic field of magnetars are dominated by polar magnetic field or multi-pole magnetic field.
-The long-time monitoring on the spin period of magnetar by Insight-HXMT can help us to find more diverse behaviors, thus hopefully to solve the mystery of energy origination of magnetars.
-For example, during the long-term monitoring on the spin period of magnetar, glitch sometimes happens along with its spin-down, which refers to the spin frequency is higher than the predicted one.
-During the glitch, there always follow the energy release in X-ray energy band.
-Anti-glitch of spin period accompanied by X-ray outburst were also observed in the AXP in 2013.
-The glitch of magnetar is related to its inner structure and surrounding stellar wind.
+In particular, observing the X-ray radiation of magnetars can help us to understand the following questions: (1) X-ray energy origination of magnetars, (2) whether the magnetic field of NS can exceed the supercritical value, (3) the magnetic field of magnetars are dominated by polar magnetic field or multi-pole magnetic field, (4) correlation between X-ray burst and fast radio burst (FRB).
+The long-time monitoring on the spin period of magnetars by Insight-HXMT can help us to find more diverse behaviors, thus hopefully to solve the mystery of energy origination of magnetars.
+For example, during the long-term monitoring on the spin period of magnetar, a glitch sometimes happens along with its spin-down, which refers to the spin frequency is higher than the predicted one.
+During the glitch, there always follows energy release in X-ray energy band.
+Anti-glitch of spin period accompanied by X-ray outburst was also observed in the AXP in 2013.
+The glitches of magnetars are related to its inner structure and surrounding stellar winds.
+More samples should be observed to study the emission mechanism of FRBs and X-ray bursts of magnetars.